jbolda/gatsby-source-airtable/README.md

 ## How to Query

 If you are looking for an array of rows, your query may look like below.
-You can optionally filter based on the table name, etc. if you only want rows from specific tables or bases.
+You can optionally filter based on the table name, etc. if you only want rows from specific tables and/or bases.

 ```
 {